gabriel-rodriguez-garcia/genai_rag_workshop/README.md

 9. Go back to SageMaker and open the SageMaker Studio.
 10. Click on the version control icon on the top left and select "Clone a repository".
 Insert the GitHub repository (https://github.com/gabriel-rodriguez-garcia/genai_guardrails_deep_dive_days.git) and click on clone.
 Alternatively you can open a terminal and clone the repo using standard git comands.
 11. You are all set and ready to apply some GenAI guardrails !

+## References

+- Part 1 is based on the official Amazon Bedrock Workshop and can be found here [Original Amazon Bedrock Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/a4bdb007-5600-4368-81c5-ff5b4154f518/en-US).

+- Part 2 is based on the open-source aws bedrock chatbot and can be found here [GenAI Bedrock Chatbot](https://github.com/awslabs/genai-bedrock-chatbot).